 Over weeks, this cycle strengthens.
 The nervous system learns to pre-emptively shut down before the school day even begins.
 Avoidance becomes a coping mechanism to avoid the crash.

-Research shows that common school interventions often ignore the reality of deep mental fatigue.
-Well-meaning phrases like "You can do it" may make the child feel misunderstood rather than supported.
-Watch for changes in sleep, appetite, shutdowns, meltdowns, headaches, avoidance of transitions or collapse after school.
-The National Autistic Society's guidance on masking explains how sustained masking can be exhausting and can hide distress from adults.
+Watch for sleep changes, appetite changes, shutdowns, meltdowns, headaches, transition avoidance or collapse after school.
+The National Autistic Society's guidance on masking explains how sustained masking can hide distress from adults.

 Sensory Triggers in the School Environment